Edigorin/Powerpoint-Translate/SPEC.md

 - Add optional concurrency:
   - Spec an internal scheduler that can send multiple batches in parallel (subject to rate limits).
   - Future CLI flag: `--max-concurrent-requests` to control parallelism.
-- De-duplicate repeated text:
+- De-duplicate repeated text (implemented):
-  - Detect identical `source_text` across the deck (e.g. repeated bullet templates, footers).
-  - Translate each unique string once, then reuse cached translations when writing back.
+  - Identical `source_text` entries are translated once and reused for all duplicates.
 - Allow “fast mode” profiles:
   - Preset configurations that skip masters/notes or use a cheaper/faster model for bulk translation.